mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 Cool, that looks like it's working.

-But I missed seeing my working directory in my shell prompt so I changed `PS1` to this:
+But I missed seeing my working directory in my shell prompt, so I changed `PS1` to this:

 ```bash
 $ export PS1='\w $(__git_ps1 "(%s)") \$ '